-Our Board is soliciting proxies to be voted at the Annual Meeting of Stockholders to be held at the offices of Simpson Thacher and Bartlett LLP, 425 Lexington Avenue, New York, New York 10017, on June 8, 2015, at 9:00 a.m., local time, and at any adjournments or postponements of the Annual Meeting.
+Our Board is soliciting proxies to be voted at the Annual Meeting of Stockholders to be held at the offices of Simpson Thacher and Bartlett LLP, 425 Lexington Avenue, New York, New York 10017, on June 12, 2017, at 9:00 a.m., local time, and at any adjournments or postponements of the Annual Meeting.

-This Proxy Statement and the enclosed proxy card or voting instruction card and the 2014 Annual Report to Stockholders (which includes our Form 10-K) are first being mailed to stockholders on or about April 28, 2015.
+This Proxy Statement and the enclosed proxy card or voting instruction card and the 2016 Annual Report to Stockholders are first being mailed to stockholders on or about April 28, 2017.

-In this Proxy Statement, the "Company" or "EVR" refers to Evercore Partners Inc. and "we," "us," "our" or "Evercore" all refer to Evercore Partners Inc. and its subsidiaries.
-For ease of reference, we have included definitions of the abbreviations, capitalized terms and other terms frequently used in this Proxy Statement in the Glossary of Key Defined Terms beginning on page 58.
+In this Proxy Statement, unless the context requires otherwise, the "Company" or "Evercore" refers to Evercore Partners Inc. and "we," "us" or "our" all refer to Evercore and its subsidiaries.
+For ease of reference, we have included definitions of the abbreviations, capitalized terms and other terms frequently used in this Proxy Statement in the Glossary of Key Defined Terms beginning on page 63.